Sheboygan County Court Records

 Search fee (no case number provided)$5.00

-The Clerk’s office does not accept new case filings by email.
-All filings must be submitted through the Wisconsin e-filing system, by mail, or in person.
-For assistance with filing procedures and required forms, call (920) 459-3064 or visit the Wisconsin Court System forms page.
+The Clerk's office does not accept new case filings by email.
+All filings must go through the Wisconsin e-filing system, by mail, or in person.
+For help with filing procedures and required forms, call (920) 459-3064 or visit the Wisconsin Court System forms page.

 Are Court Records Public in Sheboygan County?

 Wisconsin has a strong presumption of public access to government records.
 Under the Wisconsin Open Records Law (Wis.
-Stat. §§ 19.31–19.39), any person may inspect or obtain copies of court records without stating a reason.
-The statute defines a “record” broadly to include any material created or maintained by an authority in connection with official functions, regardless of format.
+Stat.
+19.31–19.39), anyone may inspect or obtain copies of court records without stating a reason.
+The statute defines a record broadly to include any material created or maintained by an authority in connection with official functions, regardless of format.

-Court-specific access rules are further governed by Wisconsin Supreme Court Rule Chapter 72, which addresses the retention, maintenance, and public accessibility of circuit court records.
+Court-specific access rules are further addressed by Wisconsin Supreme Court Rule Chapter 72, which covers the retention, maintenance, and public accessibility of circuit court records.
 Under SCR 72, most case files — including complaints, motions, orders, judgments, and docket sheets — are open to public inspection.

 Certain categories of records are restricted or sealed by statute.
 The following types are generally not available to the public in Sheboygan County: